-A set of at least five devices shall be exposed in a STAR under the same conditions as described in Section 7.1 for the exposure at a low concentration or integrated concentration.
-The results from the test in Section 7.1 may is permitted to be used for the set of devices exposed to a low concentration (or integrated concentration). here in lieu of repeating the exposure for this test.
+A set of at least five devices shall be exposed in a STAR under the same conditions as described in Section 7.1 for the exposure test at a low concentration or integrated concentration.
+The results from the test in Section 7.1 are permitted to be used for the set of devices exposed to a low concentration (or integrated concentration).

-For the exposure at a high concentration, a set of at least five devices shall be exposed in a STAR under the same conditions, to the extent practicable, of temperature and relative humidity ,as far as possible, used for the exposure at low concentration, but with a radon concentration in the range of 1110 - 2220 Bq/m3 (30 - 60 pCi/L), or at least three times the low concentration range, whichever is greater.
+For the exposure test at a high concentration, a set of at least five devices shall be exposed deployed in a STAR under the same conditions, to the extent practicable, of temperature and relative humidity used for the exposure test at low concentration, but with a radon concentration in the range of 1110 - 2220 Bq/m3 (30 - 60 pCi/L), or at least three times the low concentration range, whichever is greater.

-Where an integrated exposure is more appropriate, the exposure to a high integrated exposure shall be to a value of approximately 10% less than the upper range recommended by the provider, taking into account the limitations of the STAR.
+Where an integrated exposure concentration test is more appropriate, the exposure to a high integrated exposure concentration test (Bq-h/m3 or pCi-d/L) shall be to a value of approximately 10% less than the upper range recommended by the provider the concentrations listed in the paragraph above (1110 - 2220 Bq/m3 or 30 - 60 pCi/L) multiplied by the minimum duration recommended by the provider or at least three times the low integrated concentration in which the devices were tested, whichever is greater, taking into account the limitations of the STAR.

-Informative example: The average of the IPE values from the exposure at a low concentration (or integrated concentration) might be 5%, indicating that the devices exposed to the lower concentrations are biased high compared to the STAR; and the average of the IPE values from the exposure at high concentration (or integrated concentration) might be -5%, indicating that the devices exposed to the higher concentration are biased low compared to the STAR.
-The difference between the two values is 10% [i.e., 5% - (-5%)]; therefore, the proportionality criterion is met in this example.
+Informative example: The average of the IPE values from the exposure test at a low concentration (or integrated concentration) might be 5%, indicating that the devices exposed to the lower concentrations are biased high compared to the STAR; and the average of the IPE values from the exposure test at high concentration (or integrated concentration) might be -5%, indicating that the devices exposed to the higher concentration are biased low compared to the STAR.
+The difference between the two values is 10% [i.e., 5% -(-5%)]; therefore, the proportionality criterion is met in this example.